-This table is compiled with the results of the annual Graduate Employment Survey(GES) AY17-18 which is administered to graduates about 6months after taking their final examinations in SUTD.
-285 graduates and 76 follow-up graduates from SUTD were surveyed in Feb 2018 and the overall response rate obtained was 85.3% and 84.2% respectively.
+This table is compiled with the results of the annual Graduate Employment Survey(GES) AY21-22 which is administered to graduates about 6 months after taking their final examinations in SUTD.
+416 graduates and 82 follow-up graduates from SUTD were surveyed in Feb 2022 and the overall response rate obtained was 82.0% and 78.0% respectively.
 Salaries shown are on per-month basis.

-SUTD Programme Overall Employment Rate (%) Full-time Perm ER (%) Median Gross Salary (S$) 25th percentile Gross Salary (S$) 75th percentile Gross Salary (S$) Bachelor of Engineering
+SUTD Programme Overall Employment Rate (%) Full-Time Perm ER (%) Median Gross Salary (S$) 25th Percentile Gross Salary (S$) 75th Percentile Gross Salary (S$)

 Refer to our university course selection guide on how to use the information here effectively to aid your selection of a course/major.

-1. The employment rates refer to the number of graduates employed as a proportion of graduates in the labour force (i.e. those who were working or not working but actively looking and available for work) as at February 2018 (i.e. approximately six months after completing their final examinations).
+1. The employment rates refer to the number of graduates employed as a proportion of graduates in the labour force (i.e. those who were working or not working but actively looking and available for work) as of February 2022 (i.e. approximately six months after completing their final examinations).

 2. Overall employment includes all types of full-time, part-time, temporary and freelance employment.

 3. Full-time permanent employment refers to employment of at least 35 hours a week and where the employment is not temporary.
 It includes those on contracts of one year or more.